 - using no or low fat cooking techniques, such as steaming, boiling, or baking

-- choosing whole fruit over dried fruit
+- choosing whole fruit over fruit drinks and juices

 All males have some breast tissue.
 However, some medical conditions, medications, and hormonal changes can cause male breasts to grow larger than usual.

 In other cases, excess weight in the area may make the breast tissue look as though it has grown.
-People put on weight in different places, and some people first put on weight in their breast area.
+People put on weight in different places, and some individuals first put on weight in their breast area.